BinomialDist Command

 Let X be a Binomial random variable and let v be the variable value.
 Returns P( X = v) when Cumulative = false.
 Returns P( X ≤ v) when Cumulative = true.
 First two parameters are same as above.

-BinomialDist( <Number of Trials>, <Probability of Success>,<List of values>) is also available.
+BinomialDist( <Number of Trials>, <Probability of Success>, <List of values>)

 BinomialDist( <Number of Trials>, <Probability of Success>, <Variable Value>, <Boolean Cumulative> )